Skip to main content

 The best way to find cervical cancer early is to have regular screening tests.
 Regular screening has been shown to prevent cervical cancers and save lives.
 Early detection greatly improves the chances of successful treatment and can prevent any early cervical cell changes from becoming cancer.
 Being alert to any signs and symptoms of cervical cancer can also help avoid unnecessary delays in diagnosis.

-The tests for cervical cancer screening are the HPV test and the Pap test.
+The screening tests for cervical cancer are the HPV test and the Pap test.
 These tests can be done alone or at the same time (called a co-test) and are done during a pelvic exam.

 The most important thing to remember is to get screened regularly, no matter which test you get.